 Types of S-curves

-There is a wide variety of s-curves that can be used in the project management application.
+A wide variety of s-curves can be used in the project management application.
 These are as follows:

 - Target S-curve